USSF-Proj1-Group5/users-service/README.md

 If you clone this repo, use `docker-compose up` to run the app.

-Otherwise, pull the [Docker image](https://hub.docker.com/r/emilyhosoya/usersservice).
+Otherwise, pull the [image from Docker](https://hub.docker.com/r/emilyhosoya/usersservice) using `docker pull emilyhosoya/usersservice`.
 Run it with postgres using the following steps:

 1. Create a user-defined network to bridge the app and postgres:
 `docker network create mynet`